What is Spanish colonial art?

 What does Spanish colonial art look like?

-Guadalupanas (above), a purely Mexican invention, combine Catholicism with local lore by showing the Virgin Mary emblazoned on the cloak of Saint Juan Diego, a 16th-century Mexican peasant, who is said to have seen the Virgin at the Hill of Tepeyac, a sacred place of worship for the Aztecs (now in Mexico City).
+Guadalupanas, for example, are a purely Mexican invention, combining Catholicism with local lore by showing the Virgin Mary emblazoned on the cloak of Saint Juan Diego, a 16th-century Mexican peasant who is said to have seen the Virgin at the Hill of Tepeyac, a sacred place of worship for the Aztecs (now in Mexico City).

 Secular portraits are also popular subjects of the period.
 The Viceroys — essentially the New World royalty — and other members of the elite often commissioned portraits that served as a visual declaration of their status and power.

-Sculpture and the decorative arts flourished during this period as well, ranging from polychrome gilded wooden figures to coqueras — elaborately carved wooden boxes used to store coca leaves, commonly chewed in mountainous regions of South America.
+Sculpture and the decorative arts also flourished during this period, ranging from polychrome gilded wooden figures to coqueras — elaborately carved wooden boxes used to store the coca leaves that were commonly chewed in mountainous regions of South America.